Child removal without parental support can raise risk to future babies – report

 He added: “It does not address the root of the problem, and it does not prevent the same set of circumstances from happening again.
 Indeed, it may increase the risk of harm for the next child, not yet born, not yet even conceived.”

-Sir David said more than a third (36 per cent) of cases of serious harm or death of a child which were looked at by the panel involved babies who were not yet a year old.
+Sir David said more than a third (36%) of cases of serious harm or death of a child which were looked at by the panel involved babies who were not yet a year old.

 The review said: “The absence of co-ordinated support following care proceedings left Constance Marten and Mark Gordon isolated and unsupported, increasing the risk to their children.”